flatironinstitute/sciware/24_Types/main.md

     return all(isinstance(x, str) for x in val)
 ```
   - Other code can now call `is_str_list(some_list)` and branch on the result
-  - This lets you specify logic that works at runtime and is understood by the checker at write time
+  - This lets you specify logic that both works at runtime and is understood by the checker at write time
 - Don't worry about it